In every January, Samsung Ads team attends Consumer Electronics Show (CES) in Las Vegas, NV. CES has turned out

 Ad Simulator is a browser-based application that reproduces ad experience on Samsung Smart TV.
 It represents

 featured ad formats, placements and click-actions with ad creatives customization supported.

 How I Manage

-Product manager is a unified title on Ad Simulator.
+A product manager is a unified position on Ad Simulator.
 In this role, I am standing at the center point,

 guiding the success of the product and leading a cross-functional team to make it real.
 My duty is comprehensive,